 ESE wins Association of the Year Award!

-We are thrilled and proud to announce that the European Society of Endocrinology has won the Association of the Year award at the International & European Association Awards 2019, announced at the World Association Congress in Gothenburg last night.
+We are thrilled and proud to announce that the European Society of Endocrinology won the Association of the Year award at the International & European Association Awards 2019, announced at the World Association Congress in Gothenburg on 8 April 2019.

 This is fantastic recognition for ESE and the significant strategic developments that have led to all our successes over the last year.